marksweiss/jekyll-octopod-example/README.md

 * Makes many changes to the sidebar include and layout, including adding a second RSS feed, moving the search box into the sidebar, adding a second Twitter link, displaying different text and displaying a different show log
 * Modifies the behavior of selected entries in listings to not hyperlink their title text

 This is the spirit in which you should use this project.
 Start with it, learn enough to control it, and build what you need. `jekyll` and `jekyll-octopod` are incredible projects.
-If you are a developer, you really should invest the modest amount of time to create the publishing setup that exactly fits your needs.
+If you are a developer, you really should invest the modest amount of time to learn to use them to create the publishing setup that exactly fits your needs.
 The payoffs are a publishing workflow that is fast and minimal and lets you concentrate almost wholly on producing your content, and a savings of $10-40 a month vs. hosting a blog and podcast episodes with a commercial hosting service.
-You can build, deploy and serve a static site yourself on AWS or GCP for about $1.